mikeerickson/nptemplating-docs/docs/templating-basics/template-modules.md

 ### Frontmatter Module
 [Frontmatter Module](/docs/templating-modules/frontmatter-module) exposes all the frontmatter variables of a file as internal variables.

-### Note Module
-[Note Module](/docs/templating-modules/note-module) exposes methods for obtaining information about your notes

-### System Module
-[System Module](/docs/templating-modules/system-module) exposes methods for perform system level functions

 ### Time Module
 [Time Module](/docs/templating-modules/time-module) contains every internal variable / method related to time values.

-### Utility Module
-[Utility Module](/docs/templating-modules/utility-module) contains a number of utility functions which can be used in your templates

 ### Web Module
 [Web Module](/docs/templating-modules/web-module) contains every internal variable / method related to the web (using web requests).